Genovese crime family New Jersey faction: Moretti and Zwillman

 When Prohibition ended in 1933, the Luciano family's New Jersey faction expanded into other crimes.
 The most powerful caporegime in the faction was Guarino "Willie" Moretti who controlled numerous illegal gambling operations in New Jersey.
 Moretti formed an alliance with Jewish mobster Abner "Longie" Zwillman, who the media refer as the "Al Capone of New Jersey" because Zwillman had once controlled the majority of the illegal alcohol in Newark.
 The alliance between Moretti and Zwillman dominated illegal gambling in New Jersey.

 In early 1937, Newark family boss Gaspare D'Amico fled the U.S. after a foiled hit ordered by Joseph Profaci.
 The Mafia Commission divided up D'Amico's territory among the Luciano (Boiardo crew), Gagliano (Jersey crew), Mangano, Bonanno, Badami family, Profaci and Philadelphia (North Jersey crew) families.

-In 1937, family boss Luciano was arrested leaving Frank "the Prime Minister" Costello as the new acting boss of the family.
-Moretti, a cousin to Costello, was promoted to underboss.
+In 1937, family boss Luciano was arrested, which left Frank "the Prime Minister" Costello as the new acting boss of the family.
+Moretti, a cousin of Costello, was promoted to underboss.
 Zwillman continued to align with the Luciano family, while Moretti was replaced by Newark capo Ruggiero "Richie the Boot" Boiardo.
 Zwillman and Boiardo were previously enemies fighting for control of territory in Newark but the two men put there differences aside and focused on controlling illegal gambling throughout Newark.
 The alliance between Moretti, Zwillman and Boiardo continued to operate peacefully together for years until Moretti became mentally ill in the early 1950s.
 A contract hit was put on Moretti and he was executed while eating lunch on October 4, 1951.
 The New Jersey alliance was weakened but continued to operate between Zwillman and Boiardo.

 The murder of Moretti became a key factor in weakening Frank Costello's leadership position within the Luciano family, as his only major remaining supporter was Mangano family boss Albert Anastasia.
 A few years earlier in 1946, Costello's strongest ally and powerful mobster Lucky Luciano was deported in to Italy.
 Costello promoted Vito Genovese to underboss, but Genovese believed the family belonged to him and plotted to take control from Costello.
 After his promotion to Underboss Genovese gained the support of Lucchese boss Gaetano "Tommy" Lucchese and Mangano underboss Carlo Gambino.
 In May 1957, Genovese and his allies ordered the assassination of Costello but failed and only wounded him.
 The attack made Costello aware that Genovese would never stop and Costello retired leaving Genovese as the new boss.